 Just because there is a problem with a product doesn’t mean that its life is over.
 Our own VAUDE repair workshop has long fixed minor and major damage, exchanged defective pieces and prolonged the life of your beloved products.

-There are a lot of replacement parts available at the VAUDE Webshop – just enter “spare parts” into the search field.
+There are a lot of replacement parts available at the VAUDE Webshop – you can find them here.
 Our retailers also have spare parts for your VAUDE products in stock or they can order them.
+Many of them have local repair partners who will repair your product quickly, cheaply and reliably.
 They can also give you good advice on the proper care of your VAUDE product.

-Learn more about our repair services here. (german)
+Learn more about our repair services here.
+(In German)

 With a little craftsmanship, many repairs can often be easily made yourself.
 If you enjoy sewing and fixing thing and want to save yourself the time and effort needed to send in your product for repairs, you can use the do-it-yourself repair instructions at iFixit.